gnewton/french-vocab-C-cheatsheet/README.md

 used it almost as-is (except for removing the content and replacing it with my own).

+If you are using texlive, you will haver to install `texlive-fonts-extra`.

 ## How to use
 I have added a new LaTeX command `\fr`: